gshanemiller/reinvent/doc/kv_rpc_design.md

 * dropped/reordered packets: detecting congestion problems depends on prior state
 * handle duplicate requests part of exactly-one-processing and linearizability

-`(leaseId, rpcSeqId)` lookup is a classic data structure excercise so instead I analyze data sizing.
+`(clientId, rpcSeqId)` lookup is a classic data structure excercise so instead I analyze data sizing.
 [Queue.cpp](https://github.com/gshanemiller/reinvent/blob/main/experiment/packet_flow/flow.cpp) demonstrates filling a queue with packets and processing it.
 The code runs from *the client perspective* e.g. processing a RXQ in the client.
 A full server response is 5 packets per RPC.

 From BDP discussion (below) we know there's at most BDP per RPC in the queue.
 Second, the RXQ itself has finite capacity but certainly less than the rack's switch.
 Third, packet-level-flow (also below) limits each sender to C credits.
 Using the numbers in the BDP workup, each RPC session has 13 credits: